aceisScope/GCP_DE_Notes/README.md

 ## [Cloud BigTable](https://cloud.google.com/bigtable/) (NoSQL similar to Cassandra HBASE)

-High throughput and consistent.
-Sub 10 ms latency.
-Scale to billions of rows and thousands of columns. can store TB and PB of data.
-Each row consists of a key.
-Large amounts of single keyed data with low latency.
-High read and write throughput.
+Managed wide-column NoSQL database.
+High throughput.
+Low latency.
+Scalibility.
+High availability.
 Apache HBase API.

-Replication among zones.
-Key value map.

--   key to sort among rows
+### Data Model
+-   Row key: the only index
--   column families for combinations of columns
+-   Column families: logical combinations of columns

-Performance
+-   Column qualifier: the name of the column
+-   3-D table: every cell is written with a timestamp. new values can be added without overwriting the old value. a value of a cell is an array of bytes.
+-   Tablets: Block of continous rows are sharded into *tablets*.
+Within a tablet, rows are sorted by row key.
+-   Sparse table
+-   A cell is max 10Mb, a row is max 100 Mb.
+-   Timestamp and garbage collection: each cell has multiple versions. older versions can be garbage collected according to expiry policy based on age or numbers of versions.

+### Schema Design

+- Query: uses a row key or a row key prefix
--   row keys should be evenly spread among nodes
+- Designing row keys

-How to choose a row key:

     -   reverse domain names (domain names should be written in reverse) com.google for example.
     -   string identifiers (do not hash)
--   timestamp in row key
+    -   timestamp in row key (only as part of a bigger row key design)
     -   row keys can store multiple things - keep in mind that keys are sorted (lexicographically)

-Cloud bigtable

--   10 MB per cell and 100 MB per row max
+- Designing for performance:
+    -   Lexicographic sorting
+    -   Store related entities in adjecent rows
+    -   Distribute reads and writes evenly
+    -   Balanced access patterns enable linear scaling of performance
+- Designing for time series data:
+    - Use tall and narrow tables
+    - Use rows instead of versioned cells
+    - Logically separate tables
+- Avoid hotspots:
+    - Field promotion: taking data that is already known and moving it to the row key.
+    - Salting
+    - Key visualizer

+### Architecture

+-   Instance: a logical container for bigtable cluster that shares a same configuration. defined by instance type, storage type and app profiles.
+Up to 4 clusters.
+Maximum 1000 tables.
+    -   Instance types:
+        - Development: single node cluster. no replication or SLA. can be upgraded to production.
+        - Production: 1+ clusters, 3+ nodes per cluster.
+    -   Storage types:
+        -   SSD
+        -   HDD: storing at least 10TB of infrequently-accessed data with no latency sensitivity
+    -   Application profiles: Custome application-specific settings for handling income connections.
+Single or multi-cluster routing. **Single-row transactions (atomic update to single row) support requies single cluster routing for strong consistency**.
+-   Cluster: inside instance, contains nodes.
+To achieve multi-zone redundancy is to run additional clusters in different zones in the same instance.
+Up to 30 clusters per project.
+-   Data storage: tablets in Coogle Colossus

+### Monitoring

+- CPU overload: for single-cluster instance, average CPU load should be under 70%, hottest node not going over 90%.
+For two clusters, 35% and 45% respectively.
+- Storage utilization: below 70% per node

+### Performance

+- Replications improves read throughput but doesn't affect write throughput
+- Use batch writes for bulk data with rows that are close together lexicographically

 ## [Cloud Spanner](https://cloud.google.com/spanner/) (SQL)